-Sim Chi Yin is a freelance photographer based in Beijing, China, focusing on editorial and documentary work.
-She is a member of the VII Photo Agency Mentor Program.
+Sim Chi Yin is a photographer based in Beijing.
+She is a member of VII Photo Agency.

-Chi Yin was a journalist and foreign correspondent for The Straits Times, Singapore’s national English-language daily, for nine years before leaving to return to photography at the end of 2010.
+Chi Yin was a journalist and foreign correspondent for The Straits Times, Singapore’s national English language daily, for nine years before quitting to focus on documentary photography.

-She sometimes dreams in mute black-and-white mode, but in real life is fascinated by colour and light, and is at home in both English and Mandarin Chinese.
-She continues to work at telling ordinary people’s stories.
+She sometimes dreams in mute, black-and-white mode, but in real life is fascinated by colour and light, and is at home in both English and Mandarin Chinese.